Loading...

 Liability Costs and Federal Solar Tax Credit

 This cycle can continue for up to five years to provide tax relief to those with smaller liabilities.
-Another critical aspect suggests that you can carry the ITC forward for up to 20 years.
+Another critical aspect suggests you can carry the ITC forward for up to 20 years.
 This is possible according to section 48 of the Internal Revenue Code.

 According to this section, even if you don’t have a tax liability this year, you can claim the credit for your liabilities during the last year.